Who Is Meghan Trainor?

 With that level of success under her belt, Trainor soon signed with Epic Records, where her first single was the massive hit “All About That Bass,” which was released in June 2014.
 At first, Epic pitched the song to several other singers to perform, but when there were no takers, Trainor herself sang it.
 The track, a catchy ode to women who aren’t built like a “stick-figure silicon Barbie doll," received 1,600,000 YouTube views its first month and reached No. 1 on charts across the world.

 In the U.S. “All About That Bass” spent eight weeks at No. 1—the longest chart reign of an Epic Records single in history—while on its way to selling millions of downloads domestically and overseas.
-Trainor’s next singles may not have been the overwhelming hit that “All About That Bass” was, but both "Lips Are Moving" and “Dear Future Husband” reached the pop Top 20 and got tens of millions of YouTube views while helping Trainor’s self-titled debut album begin its run at No. 1 around the world.
+Trainor’s next singles may not have been the overwhelming hit that “All About That Bass” was, but both "Lips Are Movin" and “Dear Future Husband” reached the pop Top 20 and got tens of millions of YouTube views while helping Trainor’s first major album, Title, begin its run at No. 1 around the world.

-In 2015, Meghan Trainor was forced to cancel her U.S. “MTrain” tour due to ongoing problems with her vocal cords.
-After canceling her tour, the singer has been scheduled for surgery to address the vocal cord hemorrhage.
+Trainor was forced to pull out of her 2015 MTrain Tour due to ongoing problems with her vocal cords.
 She issued a statement on her Instagram account saying, "Sadly I will need to cancel the remainder of my tour and get surgery to finally fix this once and for all.
 I am devastated, scared, and so sorry."
+She underwent vocal cord surgery that September.

-The following year, Trainor was back on the stage as seen with a live tribute to pop/soul icon Lionel Richie on the 58th Annual Grammy Awards telecast.
-Later that night, Trainor won one of the show's marquee awards as Best New Artist.
+Trainor was back on the stage with a live tribute to pop/soul icon Lionel Richie at the 58th Annual Grammy Awards telecast in February 2016.
+Later that night, she won one of the show's marquee awards as Best New Artist.

 Trainor married actor Daryl Sabara on December 22, 2018, at their home in Los Angeles.
 The pair were set up in 2016 through their mutual friend Chloe Grace Moretz and got engaged in December 2017.